Denisglb/CV/README.md

 I developed a passion for web development in early 2016.
 I wanted to start my own company and attempted to create a website from scratch.
 I followed various Wordpress tutorials online and since that moment I caught the 'bug'.
 Fast forward to the present, I am now an energetic and ambitious Junior Developer, looking for a role where I can consolidate and extend my programming knowledge.

-After completing my first year of engineering at Nottingham Univeristy I was offered work experience at Kittitian Hill in St.Kitts & Nevis which turned into a job and I decided to take a year out of education to work.
+After completing my first year of engineering at Nottingham University I was offered work experience at Kittitian Hill in St.Kitts & Nevis which turned into a job and I decided to take a year out of education to work.
 I enjoyed the fast-paced environment and learning new skills on the job quickly.
 I was then offered an apprenticeship back in London where I would be able to study and work at the same time and I wouldn't have to worry too much about student loans holding me back in the future.

 In the last 5 months I learnt to code at Makers Academy, a 16 week software development bootcamp.
 Started working on an amazing side project, Recurrio with some fellow Makers graduates and hoping to bring it to the market soon!